EasyMapper/Productivity

 The Generate panel of the dialog above has the Extract Text option.
 When checked, the text within each heading is also extracted and included as a note from the topic corresponding to the headline.
 The same mind map above would look like below with the extracted text.

 Ballon icons indicate that topics have notes.
-To better illustrate this, I made another extraction with all levels (the original document has 5 levels of headings).
 The figure below shows that the Collaboration Productivity topic is selected, and the note window shows the note for that topic.

 One limitation here is that the text is extracted without the formatting.